Other government support with childcare costs

 • childminders, nurseries and nannies

-• after school clubs and play schemes
+• wraparound, out of school clubs and play schemes

 Eligibility and application